Key takeaways

 "This agreement may be executed in counterparts, and each counterpart signed electronically shall be deemed to be an original, with the same effect as if all parties had signed the same document."

-Here are some electronic signature clause examples to help you understand how to include them effectively in your agreements.
+Here are sample electronic signature clause examples to help you understand how to include them effectively across different agreement types:

-Here are a few best practices to keep in mind when drafting an electronic signature clause:
+Here are the best practices to keep in mind when drafting an electronic signature clause:

 - Include a counterparts provision: This clause ensures flexibility, allowing the contract to be executed electronically or physically in separate counterparts

-- Automate the process: Manually drafting and inserting these clauses is inefficient.
-Use document automation to streamline the process and reduce human error
+- Automate the process: Manually drafting and inserting these clauses is inefficient and introduces inconsistency.
+Use document automation to standardize the process and eliminate human error

-Docupilot is a complete document workflow automation platform built to help teams create, send, and sign legally compliant documents effortlessly.
+Docupilot is a complete document workflow automation platform built to help legal teams create, send, and sign legally compliant documents without the manual overhead.
+Here's how it handles the specific problems described above:

-You can design templates with predefined clauses, including your preferred eSignature wording.
-Using conditional logic, Docupilot automatically inserts the right version based on the document type or region, all without manual intervention.
+You design templates with predefined clause options.
+Docupilot's conditional logic then automatically inserts the right version based on the document type, counterparty jurisdiction, or any other variable you define — all without manual intervention.

 For example:

-You can connect Docupilot to your existing stack, including CRM (Salesforce, HubSpot), Google Sheets, or automation platforms like Zapier.
+You can connect Docupilot to your existing stack — CRM (Salesforce, HubSpot), practice management systems, Google Sheets, or automation platforms like Make and Zapier.
+With these integrations in place, you can automatically:

-- Store signed copies securely in your cloud or internal systems
+- Store signed copies securely in your cloud or internal document management system

 1. Is an e-signature clause necessary?

-While not always legally required, it is a critical best practice to prevent disputes and ensure enforceability.
+While not always legally required, it is a critical best practice to prevent disputes and ensure enforceability — particularly for cross-border agreements or high-value contracts where the signing method might otherwise be challenged.

 2. What is a counterpart clause?